Store launch events, brand and product launches in Sweden and Germany, as well as brand strategy for Dunkin’ Donuts Europe.

 We’ve launched over 25 series trough tv trailers, print advertising, outdoor, radio, online, direct marketing, and PR.

 TV3 has set numerous of viewing records.
 On prime time, they often reach more viewers than TV4, the largest tv channel in Sweden.

-What does your dog do when it's home alone?
+What's your dog up to when it's home alone?

 Stockholm Hundforum offers a variety of services for you and your dog centrally in Stockholm – dog daycare, courses, dog shop, etc. These days, most of our dogs spend their people’s workdays at home alone and we’ve all heard stories about dogs who misbehave while their guardians are away.
 Home-alone dogs get bored, and bored dogs are often “naughty” dogs.